ojasraundale/cartpole/README.md

 ## Evolution Strategy for Black Box Optimization methods.
 [Salimans et al.](https://arxiv.org/abs/1703.03864)'s ES method was used to generate new policies and evaluate them.
 It starts with a policy $\theta_0 \in \mathbb{R}^n$ with random parameters as an initial \textit{guess}.
 It then repeatedly tweaks the guess a bit, randomly; and moves the current guess slightly towards whatever tweaks worked better.
-Concretely, at each episode $t$, the algorithm generates many (say, \textit{nPerturbations}$=20$) random-noise perturbation vectors $\epsilon_i$.
+Concretely, at each episode $t$, the algorithm generates many (say *nPerturbations* $=20$) random-noise perturbation vectors $\epsilon_i$.
 These are then used to generate a population of perturbed policies, each of which is only slightly different than the current one.
 The parameters of each perturbed policy are $\theta_t + \sigma \epsilon_i$, where $\sigma$ is an exploration parameter.
-The algorithm evaluates each of the perturbed policies by running it in the environment $N$ times, using the function \texttt{estimate\_J}.
+The algorithm evaluates each of the perturbed policies by running it in the environment $N$ times, using the function *estimate\_J*.
 This produces the corresponding policy performance evaluations, $J_i$.
-The updated policy parameter vector $\theta_{t+1}$, then, is the weighted sum of the \textit{nPerturbations} random-noise vectors, where each weight is proportional to the performance $J_i$ of the corresponding perturbed policy.
+The updated policy parameter vector $\theta_{t+1}$, then, is the weighted sum of the *nPerturbations* random-noise vectors, where each weight is proportional to the performance $J_i$ of the corresponding perturbed policy.
+Thus the perturbed policies with higher performances have higher weights.

+## Usage

 Need python on your machine to run this code.

-To run the program, enter the following commands:
+To run the program, simply run:

 ``python Simulation.py``